samuxmin/samuxmin/README.md

-# Hi there, I'm Samuel Mindler! 👋
+# Hello, I'm Samuel Mindler

 Welcome to my GitHub profile!
 I'm a software developer based in Uruguay, passionate about building web applications and exploring new technologies.